thk2b/circlechat/plan/group/permissions.md

 Permissions correspond to the actions users are allowed to take in a group.

-There are permissions concerning three entities:
+There are permissions concerning three entities.

 - 1] channels
   - 1] view